 Did you notice a pattern throughout most of this list?
 If you didn’t, please re-read.
 Kidding!…kinda.

-Many of these money-spending issues, including stories like that of my family on their vacation in Aruba, can be avoided by doing some research.
+Many of these money-spending issues can be avoided by simply doing some research.

-Before going on vacation, especially if it’s to a place with a different language, currency or customs your research can’t only be about places you want to see.
+Before going on vacation, especially if it’s to a place with a different language, currency or customs your research cannot only be about places you want to see.

 DO THIS INSTEAD